Zekkard/Tony_Gaddis_Starting_Out_With_Python_5th/README.md

 Or
 2) https://zip.bhv.ru/9785977568036.zip?_ga=2.102328961.1489647972.1726942101-1548009988.1725574300
 <br />
-The main idea behind the exercises was to refactor the habits I had developed in using Python.<br /><br />
-The hardest battle in this process was fighting the habits of over-engineering, when I expanded the task with Adding features\error checking\exception handling and simply learning to understand the essence of the task itself to strengthen the fundamental skills of using this programming language in practice.
+The hardest battle in this process was fighting the habits of over-engineering, when I expanded the tasks with additional things like <br />
+Adding features<br />
+error checking<br />
+exception handling<br />
+and SIMPLY LEARNING TO UNDERSTAND THE ESSENCE OF THE TASK ITSELF to strengthen the fundamental skills of using this programming language in practice.

 ![Grisha_The_Frontender-ENG](https://github.com/user-attachments/assets/a98cc760-3a2b-4b17-a837-d7d7e67b6e21)